CantaoSu/ASR_TalkingClock/README.md

 ### Tech Stack
 Talking Clock leverages several Python libraries and frameworks, including:
 - tkinter: For creating a user-friendly graphical user interface
-- pygame: For playing voice time announcements
+- pygame: For playing voice-time announcements
 - librosa: For audio processing and analysis
 - pydub: For audio format conversion and processing
-- And other libraries to enhance program functionality
+- And other libraries to enhance programme functionality

 ### License
 The Talking Clock project is licensed under the MIT License.
 For more details, please review the [License file](https://github.com/CantaoSu/Talking_Clock/blob/main/LICENSE).